Kentucky Derby winner Country House won't run in Preakness

 Country House was 65-1 to win the Derby, the second-longest odds in the 145-year history of the race.
 It was the first time the horse who crossed the finish line first was not declared the winner.

-The third jewel in the Triple Crown is the Belmont Stakes in New York on June 8.
+The third jewel of the Triple Crown is the Belmont Stakes in New York on June 8.

-American Pharoah won the Triple Crown in 2015 and Justify did it in 2018.

 More AP sports: https://apnews.com/tag/apf-sports and https://twitter.com/AP_Sports